soaringmeteo/soaringmeteo/README.md

 # Contributing

 Pull requests are welcome.
-See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details, or the [TRANSLATING.md](./TRANSLATING.md) file if you want to help translate the user interface.

 # Donating